madhuuu9264/madhuuu9264/README.md

 **🔭 About me:
 Hi, I am Madhumitha.B, self-starter & driven data analyst professional .
 I am currently working as a Data Analyst at Bank of America on the Credit Risk of Loans.
 I am passionate about advancing my career towards becoming a Data Scientist.
 I aspire to work towards growing as a data scientist from discovering patterns and trends in datasets to uncover valuable insights and create algorithms and data models to forecast outcome and data driven decisions.

-Skilled In --> SQL,Python,ETL,Tableau,AWS,ML
+Skills Required:

-Areas of Interest --> Data Scientist, ML Engineer, Risk Analyst, Data Analyst
+Areas of Interest:

 ## 🚀 Projects